 On the first argument, Landsburg is not convinced that the primary group who will change their behaviour are the poor or the dumb, or that we do not want them reproducing.
 However, he notes the second, which in some ways reflects the Levitt-Donohue abortion-crime theory, is an argument worth taking seriously.
 The two arguments are quite similar, however, as while Levitt and Donohue explained the abortion-crime effect in terms of unwanted parenthood, the theory is often quoted in the context of what type of people had the abortions.

 However, what struck me about these arguments is that they are representative of an increasing tendency for discussions about tax or family policy, contraception and immigration to refer to the effects on the composition of the next generation.
-On the one hand, I find the subject interesting and have blogged about it before.
-On the other, if government started to actively consider factors such as these, I can only imagine the unintended consequences.
+If government started to actively consider factors such as these, I can only imagine the unintended consequences.